gisaia/arlas_cli/docs/docs/confs.md

 This is to prevent accidental data loss.

 !!! warning "--allow-delete"
-    In order to allow delete on a configuration, use the `--allow-delete` option.
+    In order to allow to delete on a configuration, use the `--allow-delete` option.

+### ARLAS Cloud

+If you want to connect `arlas_cli` to an existing ARLAS Cloud account, follow the [ARLAS Cloud configuration guide](configuration.md#arlas-cloud-configuration).

 ## delete